► New Porsche 911 Turbo Cabrio

 ► Follows Carrera S and 4S

-The new Porsche 911 (codenamed 992) has already been revealed, but we're still waiting for the hotter, more driver-focused GT3 and GT2 specials.
-In the meantime, our spy photographers have snapped the forthcoming GT3 out cold weather testing, and it's looking stealthy – though that's partly down to the matte-black paint.
+Our spy photographers have also snapped the forthcoming GT3 out cold-weather testing, and it's looking stealthy – though that's partly down to the matt black paint.
 Most of the important bits such as the new front splitter are completely covered – and although we love that rear spoiler, it doesn't look production-spec to us.

 Word is it could appear as early as the 2019 Frankfurt motor show.